FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Validation

 The comparison shows that our simulations have similar trends of deflection and mass as Rinard's studies.
-However, our simulations tend to underestimate the front and rear deflections.
-This discrepancy is often expected between simulation and real-world testing and does not mean that the simulations are incorrect.
-There can be many reasons to explain the difference, a few of which we discuss here.
-First, the discrepancy in mass can largely be explained by the fact that our model does not include the frame's fork while the experimental values do, attributing to the underestimation of mass values.
-Second, we suspect that measured deflections in Rinard's studies fail to eliminate deflection caused by the compliance of his clamping scheme.
-This likely explains why the simulated values for front and rear deflections are consistently off by around the same amount of deflection, as the moment on the clamping mechanism is roughly the same for each test since the distance from the clamp to the front and rear parts of the bicycle do not vary a whole lot from test to test.
-For these reasons, we suspect that our simulations are accurate.
-Nevertheless, it is important to report these validation results against real-world experimentation.
-In future work, we will conduct our own physical validation to accurately model our bicycle frames.
+However, some discrepancy is often expected between simulation and real-world testing and we find that our simulations tend to underestimate the front and rear deflections compared to Rinard's reported values.
+There are several potential explanations for the difference, a few of which we discuss here.
+First, the discrepancy in mass can largely be explained by the fact that our model does not include the frame's fork while the experimental values do, explaining the underestimation of mass values.
+Second, we suspect that measured deflections in Rinard's studies fail to eliminate deflection caused by the compliance of their clamping scheme.
+This likely explains why the simulated values for front and rear deflection consistently show similar errors across all three bikes tested.
+Since the moment on the clamping mechanism is roughly the same for each test (the distances from the clamp to the front and rear ends of the bicycle do not vary much from bike to bike), compliance in the clamp would contribute roughly the same error.
+For these reasons, we are optimistic that our simulations are even closer to real-world behavior than this validation study would indicate.
+In future work, we plan to conduct our own physical validation to more accurately validate our simulation results.
+Nonetheless, given certain simplifications made in modeling (ignoring fillets, approximating material properties with the values for typical alloys, etc.), we consider these error values to be acceptable.